masterdezign/automate/README.md

 About
 =====

-A few automation scripts to make everyday life easier :)
+A few scripts to customize Linux installation.